Reminders and tips

 Mechanics will repair bikes and inline skates at several Sport XX stops along the route (see ROUTE MAP).
 This service is free – a charge will be made for parts only.

-- Drinking water is available to the public at various points which are signposted on the slowUp Zürichsee route.
+- Drinking water is available to the public at various points on the slowUp Zürichsee route.
 Drinking water list

 - Refreshments will be available at regular intervals along the route.